 Whether we like to admit it or not, money is one of the reasons we come to work.
 We get compensation for the work we do.
 “I’m only doing this for the money” is a phrase I hear many unmotivated, uninspired employees say.

 Money, however, can only go so far in motivating people to come to the office, work, and be happy with what they’re doing.
 Yes, employees need fair compensation to avoid creating any unneeded contention about not being valued, but overpaying does have its pitfalls.
 It does little to motivate people to work hard in achieving company goals.

 Sometimes, money just isn’t enough.
-When that happens, here are a few alternatives to keep everyone engaged and interested when pay does not motivate.
+When that happens, here are a few alternative techniques to motivate employees to keep everyone engaged and interested when pay doesn’t.